 You can also discuss contraception and sexually transmitted disease protection and any other concerns you might have with your doctor.

 Sign in and use Find a Doctor to make sure the lab your doctor uses is in network.
-We recommend bringing a list or the Premera app to your appointment to confirm with your doctor.
+We recommend bringing a list or the Premera app (only available on group plans) to your appointment to confirm with your doctor.
 Sometimes labs are out of your area.